skylarjhdownes/Akagi-Bot/README.md

 ~tsumo - Allows one to win off of self draw.

+~ron - Allows one to win off a discarded tile.

 !tiles - Displays a picture of each tile.

 ~dora - Displays all current dora indicators.